ICTM CollegeScholarships

 • Lesson Planning Form = 15 points (clarity and appropriateness of objectives/goals, level of student engagement opportunities, methods of evaluating student understanding, clarity of flow of lesson which includes introduction and closure)

-You may download and complete the 2022-2023 fillable PDF version of the application hereCompleted applications need to be submitted by May 9, 2023.
+You may download and complete the 2023-2024 fillable PDF version of the application hereCompleted applications need to be submitted by May 9, 2024.
 Winners will be contacted in September 2023.
-Questions regarding the application process may be directed to Ms. Cory Gilroy at [email protected] Once you've gathered all of the materials listed in item 5 above, submit your documents in our online portal.
+Questions regarding the application process may be directed to Ms. Shelly Murphy at [email protected].
+Once you've gathered all of the materials listed in item 5 above, submit your documents in our online portal.